ihuzaifashoukat/llmoptimizer/README.md

 ## Configuration (optional)

 Create `llmoptimizer.config.ts` if you prefer defaults on the CLI.
+Structured is the default theme.

 ```ts
 // llmoptimizer.config.ts